This post may include affiliate links. Thank you for your support.

 When do I know if the bagel dough is fully proofed?

 Aside from doubling in size, there are two tests you can perform.
 The first just requires you to poke the bagel dough with your finger.
 If the dough slowly springs back to almost the original position, it’s ready to go.
-(If the dough springs back immediately, give it another few minutes.
-If it doesn’t spring back at all, you’ve over-proofed it and will need to knock it down, re-knead it for a few minutes, then start the proofing process over.)
+(Note: If the dough springs back immediately, give it another few minutes.
+And, if it doesn’t spring back at all, you’ve over-proofed it and will need to knock it down, re-knead it for a few minutes, then start the proofing process over.)

 The other test is known as the “window pane” test.
 Take a small round of dough and gently stretch it out into a thin sheet.
 If you can get it thin enough to see the shadows of your fingers on the other side without tearing it, it’s ready to go!